-- 1. Large waste containers and recycling stations stored outside shall be located to the side or rear of the structure and cannot be located within the build-to zone of any frontage. - 1.
-If a fence or wall is used to screen a large waste container or recycling station, the fence, gate and wall shall be constructed of the materials allowed in Section 15.9.E.2. - 23.
-Location and screening requirements of large waste containers and recycling stations are eligible for alternative compliance (Section 15.11.2) - 60.
+1. Large waste containers and recycling stations stored outside shall be located to the side or rear of the structure and cannot be located within the build-to zone of any frontage.

+- 2. If a fence or wall is used to screen a large waste container or recycling station, the fence, gate and wall shall be constructed of the materials allowed in Section 15.9.E.2. - 23.
+Location and screening requirements of large waste containers and recycling stations are eligible for alternative compliance (Section 15.11.2) - 64.
 Amend Section 15.9, "Accessory Structures", subsection K, "Utilities (On-Site)", by retitling the section to "Utilities, Above Ground Accessory Structures".
 In addition, modify Sections 15.9.K.1, 2, and 3.
 Section 15.9.K.4 remains unchanged.
 The revised Section 15.9.K shall read as follows:

-K. Utilities, Above ground Accessory Structures (On-Site)
+K. Utilities, (On-Site) Above Ground Accessory Structures

-- 1. All above ground accessory utility structures on site utilities shall be located to the side or rear of the structure, unless placed underground or within the structure. - 2.
+- 1. All above ground accessory utility structures on-site utilities shall be located to the side or rear of the structure, unless placed underground or within the structure. - 2.
 All above ground accessory utility structures associated with electric, natural gas, water, wastewater, stormwater, sewer, telecommunications, or cable television shall be located behind a required setback line, except as allowed by any City right-of way ordinances.
-This includes air vents, vaults, and backflow preventers. - When visible from a frontage or from abutting property, aAll onsite utilities above ground accessory utility structures shall be screened on three sides by a solid wood fence, wall, or wall extension of the principal building equal to or a maximum of one foot greater than the height of the utilities.
-The enclosure shall be gated on the fourthside.
+This includes air vents, vaults, and backflow preventers. - 3.
+When visible from a frontage or from abutting property, aAll onsite utilities above ground accessory utility structures shall be screened on three sides by a solid wood fence, wall, or wall extension of the principal building equal to or a maximum of one foot greater than the height of the utilities.
+The enclosure shall be gated on the fourth side.
 Such gate shall be solid.
 Alternatively, a hedge row may be used to screen on-site utilities.
-Such hedge row shall be planted to create a visual barrier and exceed the height of utilities by one foot within three years of planting. - 61.
+Such hedge row shall be planted to create a visual barrier and exceed the height of utilities by one foot within three years of planting. - 65.
 Amend Section 15.11.2.D by adding a new subsection 1 with text, and renumbering subsequent subsections.
-Section 15.11.2.D shall read as follows.
+In addition, clarify the steps in the graphic for Alternative Compliance.
+Section 15.11.2.D and the Alternative Compliance graphic shall read as follows.